laszloszurok/episode-monitor/README.md

 - Family Guy
 - South Park
 ```
-Without any parameters the script will run continously and poll the configured pages evry `interval` minutes.
+Without any parameters the script will run continously and poll the configured pages evry `interval` seconds.

 ```console
 episode-monitor